thinkdatascience/thinkdatascience.github.io/_posts/2020-12-14-Multicollinearity&VIF.md

 When \\(R_j^2\\) value is equal to 0, the variance of the remaining independent variables cannot be predicted from the j<sup>th</sup> independent variable.
 Therefore, \\(R_j^2\\) = 0 (i.e VIF = 1)  implies that the j<sup>th</sup> variable is not correlated to the remaining variabels or in other words, multicollinearity does not exist in this regression model.
 In such case, the variance of \\(b_j\\) is not inflated at all.

 > *Note*: As a rule of thumb, a VIF greater than 4 indicates that multicollinearity might exist and further investigation is required.
-VIF greater than 10 implies a significant multicollinearity that needs to be corrected.
+VIF greater than 10 implies significant multicollinearity that needs to be corrected.

 ### VIF implementation in python

 In python, `variance_inflation_factor` function is available in `statsmodels.stats.outliers_influence` module to calculate VIF.

-We start by importing the necesary packages:
+We start by importing the necessary packages:
 ```python
 import pandas as pd
 from statsmodels.stats.outliers_influence import variance_inflation_factor